Musicradio WABC: Those Great DJ's!

 1965-1969: Les Marshak

 Les won a DJ contest at WABC while he was in pharmacy school which lead to an on air job!
-Les moved to WPIX-FM and also did voice-over commercials for WBLS-FM in New York.
-Is now one of the premier voice-over artists in the country and can be heard on NBC sports promos, many commercials, TV and awards shows, and is also a close personal friend of Bruce Morrow.
+Les moved to WPIX-FM and also did voice-over commercials for WBLS-FM in New York and is now one of the premier voice-over artists in the country.

 1969-1970: Jim Nettleton

 Jim came to WABC from WFIL, Philadelphia.
 Jim was also voice for American Contemporary Radio's "Retro Rock" (carried locally on WABC weeknights at 10:25pm).
-He left WABC for WPIX-FM in New York.
-Currently Jim is at WOGL in Philadelphia.
+He left WABC for WPIX-FM in New York and spent many years at WOGL in Philadelphia.
+Jim passed away at age 69 in October, 2009.

 1971-1974: Frank Kingston Smith